Ally Brooke: 2017–2020: Solo projects and Finding Your Harmony memoir

 Brooke's first solo project was a feat on American DJ-duo Lost Kings song "Look at Us Now" along with American rapper ASAP Ferg.
 The song was released on June 9, 2017.
-In July 2017, she was set to perform a solo show in São Paulo, but the show was cancelled.
+In July, she was set to perform a solo show in São Paulo, but the show was cancelled.
 Brooke joined Plácido Domingo to sing two songs on January 24, 2018, at the Convention Center's Lila Cockrell Theatre in San Antonio, Texas.
-Brooke collaborated with German DJ Topic for the song "Perfect", released on January 26, 2018, along with its music video.
-She performed the song during an episode of Wild 'n Out in March 2018.
+Brooke collaborated with German DJ Topic for the song "Perfect", released on January 26, along with its music video.
+She performed the song during an episode of Wild 'n Out in March.

 In early 2018, Brooke joined the other members of Fifth Harmony in an episode of Lip Sync Battle, performing a medley of songs by Selena and Jennifer Lopez.
-In March 2018, she sang a medley of songs from Oscar-winning films such as "Beauty and the Beast" and "My Heart Will Go On" during the E!
+In March, she sang a medley of songs from Oscar-winning films such as "Beauty and the Beast" and "My Heart Will Go On" during the E!
 News broadcast of the red carpet pre-show of the 90th Academy Awards.
-On March 12, 2018, Brooke signed with Maverick Entertainment as a solo artist.
+On March 12, Brooke signed with Maverick Entertainment as a solo artist.
 She appeared in an episode of season 2 of Famous in Love as herself.

-In April 2018, Brooke confirmed she is working on her debut solo studio album, with producers 1500 or Nothin'.
-In August 2018, it was announced that Brooke signed a record deal with Latium Entertainment and Atlantic Records.
+In April, Brooke confirmed she was working on her debut solo studio album, with producers 1500 or Nothin'.
+In August, it was announced that she signed a record deal with Latium Entertainment and Atlantic Records.
 The company also announced that Brooke would release her debut solo single later in the fall.
-She debuted a new, Spanish-language song called "Vámonos" at the Fusion Festival in Liverpool, England on September 2, 2018.
-The song was released on November 23, 2018, as a collaboration with Kris Kross Amsterdam and Messiah; she also performed the song prior to its official release at the 2018 ALMA Awards.
-Brooke released a cover of "Last Christmas" by Wham! on November 16, 2018, and performed it at the Macy's Thanksgiving Day Parade.
+She debuted a new, Spanish-language song called "Vámonos" at the Fusion Festival in Liverpool, England on September 2.
+The song was released on November 23, as a collaboration with Dutch DJ trio Kris Kross Amsterdam and Messiah; she also performed the song prior to its official release at the 2018 ALMA Awards.
+Brooke released a cover of "Last Christmas" by Wham! on November 16, and performed it at the Macy's Thanksgiving Day Parade.
 She then announced her memoir, Finding Your Harmony, which was set to hit bookshelves in April 2019.
-On December 21, 2018, Brooke released a song called "The Truth Is In There", written by Diane Warren, as part of Weight Watchers International's Wellness That Works campaign.
+On December 21, Brooke released a song called "The Truth Is In There", written by Diane Warren, as part of Weight Watchers International's Wellness That Works campaign.

-"Low Key", Brooke's official debut solo single, was released on January 31, 2019.
-In July 2019, Brooke said the goal was to release her debut album in spring of 2020.
-In May 2019, Brooke released the single "Lips Don't Lie" featuring rapper A Boogie wit da Hoodie.
+"Low Key", Brooke's official debut solo single, featuring rapper Tyga, was released on January 31, 2019.
+In May 2019, she released the single "Lips Don't Lie" featuring rapper A Boogie wit da Hoodie.
+In July, Brooke said the goal was to release her debut album in spring of 2020.